What you need to know about market timing

 What is Market Timing?

-This active strategy can be said to be an approach that is employed when making crucial buy or sell decisions of stocks or other financial assets by making attempts at predicting future market price activities.
-These predictions are usually based on the position of economic or market conditions, which result from fundamental or technical analysis.
+This active strategy can be an approach employed when making crucial buy or sell decisions of stocks or other financial assets by predicting future market price activities.
+These predictions are usually based on economic or market conditions, which result from fundamental or technical analysis.

-It involves moving in as well as out of the stock market by making use of what is known as “technical analysis.”
+It involves moving in and out of the stock market by using what is known as “technical analysis.”
 Technical analysis includes studying the charts of specific companies and making investment decisions based on how the stock moves.

 It could also mean taking a look at consumer spending, economics, GDP (gross domestic product) to make informed investment decisions.